cyclone-project/cyclone-federation-provider-apache-oidc-demo/README.md

 ## User filtering

 See in [000-default.conf](000-default.conf) that the config is different for 443 and 80.
-On port 443 we only allow edugain user with an email ending with `u-psud.fr` or `france-bioinformatique.fr` or users listed in /etc/apache2/apache_groups
+On port 443 we only allow edugain user with an email ending with `u-psud.fr` or `france-bioinformatique.fr` or users where the email is listed in /etc/apache2/apache_groups

 ## Known problem